Jump to Recipe Print Recipe

 • Eggs – Use large eggs at room temperature for best results.

 • Milk – You can use regular milk or dairy-free milk.
-I often use almond milk.
-I do not recommend using coconut milk.
+I often use almond or gluten free oat milk.
+Do not use canned coconut milk because it is too thick and makes the cake turn out dense.

-• Powdered Sugar – Powdered sugar should be gluten free, but always double-check the labels to be safe.
+• Powdered Sugar – Powdered sugar should be gluten free, but always double-check the labels to be safe that it wasn’t processed on shared equipment.

 • Vanilla Extract – I recommend using pure vanilla extract, not imitation vanilla.